 Updated lineup for WWE Royal Rumble

-WWE announced on tonight’s Smackdown that Roman Reigns will defend the Undisputed Universal Championship against Kevin Owens at the WWE Royal Rumble.

-In more news for the Royal Rumble, Ricochet defeated Top Dolla to qualify for the men’s match.
-Liv Morgan announced her spot in the match as well.
+Seth Rollins, Austin Theory, Bobby Lashley, Rhea Ripley & Liv Morgan were all confirmed for the men’s & women’s Royal Rumble matches on this week’s WWE Raw.

-Below is the updated lineup for the Royal Rumble on 1/28 from the Alamodome in San Antonio-
+Here is the updated Royal Rumble lineup for 1/28 in San Antonio, TX-

 –Pitch Black Match: LA Knight vs. Bray Wyatt